Dungeons-of-Kathallion/Bane-Of-Wargs/README.md

 ## Progress

 Beta is out!
-Most of the planned engine features are developed!\n If you're interested by the game progress and development, check the wiki page about the [Goals](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/wiki/Game-Progression) of the game.
+Most of the planned engine features are developed!
+If you're interested by the game progress and development, check the wiki page about the [Goals](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/wiki/Game-Progression) of the game.

 ## Licensing